 See in Glossary platform.
-For a description of the general Player settings, see Player.
+For a description of the general Player settings, see Player settings.

 You can find documentation for the properties in the following sections:

-Note: Although the Icon panel appears on the WebGL Player window, there are no icon settings because WebGL games don’t use icons.
-Also, the only settings on the Splash Image panel are the common Splash Screen settings.
+Note: Although the Icon panel appears on the WebGL Player settings, there are no icon settings because WebGL games do not use icons.

-For more information about WebGL Publishing Settings, see the WebGL Building and Running page.
+For more information about WebGL Publishing Settings, see WebGL Building and Running.

-This section allows you to customize the size and style.
+This section allows you to customize the screen mode and default size.

 |Default Canvas Width||Set the width of the WebGL canvas element.|